Education is in Our Blood

 Chief Operating Officer

 Rachel Glantz NRP, BA, MEd. started her career in Prehospital EMS in 1999, spending the majority of that time working as a Firefighter Paramedic, before moving into full-time EMS education.
 Rachel holds a Master’s degree in Adult Education, is a Colorado credentialed college Instructor, Public Fire Educator, and AHA instructor.
 Rachel works as the EMS Coordinator for Boulder Community Hospital, as well as an instructor for Front Range Community College’s EMS program.
 Rachel also serves as secretary for Wolf Pack Support Services, specializing in First Responder mental health support and suicide prevention.

-Rachel is married to a Police Sergeant, has 2 children, and loves hockey and fishing.
+Rachel is married to a Police Commander, has 2 children, and loves hockey and fishing.

 Stephanie Sovndal is a Firefighter/Paramedic.
 She has worked in emergency services her entire professional career, serving in all levels of EMS.
 She has done extensive education, both locally and abroad.
 She is a certified AHA and Handtevy Instructor.
 She has helped agencies develop and implement EMS programs such at “Pit Crew” and pediatric resuscitation.
 Additionally, she serves on the protocol committee for Boulder County.
 She is passionate about medicine and constant personal improvement.
 Steph’s other main focus is on her family, physical fitness, and serving others.